Currency exchange icon Currency Exchange Fee Comparison Calculator

-Next, fill in the Cash Exchange Rate and Cash Exchange Fee.
-In this calculator, the rate is used exactly as shown in the formula below, so it should match the way your provider quotes the conversion for the scenario you are testing.
-The cash fee is a flat amount deducted from the foreign currency result in the calculator's model.
-That makes it useful for representing a bureau fee, service charge, or ATM operator fee when you want to compare a flat-cost option against a percentage-fee card.
+Next, enter the Cash Exchange Rate and Cash Exchange Fee.
+In this model the rate is applied exactly as shown in the formula, while the fee is a flat amount removed from the converted result.
+That setup works well for bureau fees, service charges, or ATM operator fees when you want to compare a flat-cost option against a percentage-fee card.

-Then enter the Card Exchange Rate and the Card Foreign Transaction Fee (%).
-The card rate represents the conversion rate your card network or bank effectively gives you.
-The percentage fee is the extra charge applied to the transaction, such as a 1%, 2%, or 3% foreign transaction fee.
+Then fill in the Card Exchange Rate and the Card Foreign Transaction Fee (%).
+The rate represents the conversion rate your card network or bank effectively gives you, and the percentage fee represents the surcharge added to the transaction.
 If your card has no foreign transaction fee, enter 0.
-If your card uses a very competitive rate close to the interbank rate, the card option may outperform cash even when a bureau advertises a tempting headline rate.
+If it uses a strong rate but still charges a small percentage, the calculator will show how much of that advantage remains after the fee.

-After entering the values, select Compare Costs.
-The result area will report how much foreign currency each method yields and identify which option provides more.
-If you want to save or share the result, use the Copy Result button.
-Because the result is written in plain language, it is easy to paste into a travel note, budgeting spreadsheet, or message to a travel companion.
+Select Compare Costs to calculate both methods.
+The result area will show how much foreign currency each option produces and identify which one provides more.
+If you want to keep the comparison for later, use the Copy Result button to place the text on your clipboard.
+Because the output is written in plain language, it is easy to paste into a budget note, spreadsheet, or message to a travel companion.

-The calculator uses one formula for the cash-style option and another for the card-style option.
-The goal is to estimate the amount of foreign currency received after the relevant fee structure is applied.
-The existing MathML formulas below are preserved so the page remains machine-readable and accessible to software that supports mathematical markup.
+The currency exchange fee comparison calculator uses one formula for the cash-style option and another for the card-style option, then compares the resulting foreign-currency amounts.
+The MathML below is preserved so the model remains machine-readable for software that supports mathematical markup.

 Formula: A = M / R - F